ALLIOUI/ML/README.md

-# ML
+# Here some functions and machine learning algorithms
-Machine Learning algorithms
+Enjoy